korjavin/shamir-poc/Readme.md

 1. **Register/Login with Passkeys**: Create and use WebAuthn credentials (implemented in `passkey.go`)
 2. **New Secret Questions**: WebUI allows user to create an arbitrary number of Secret Questions with their Answers
 3. **New Secret**: WebUI allows user to create a new secret with an associated ID and some generated salt
-4. **Encrypt/Decrypt**: Use the Answers to Secret Questions, using Shamir schema, so a client need to know only a subset of the Answers    to derive an encryption key and encrypt/decrypt the secret.
-Answers never leave the browser, all the decryption happens in the browser.
-Only Secret Questions, Encrypted Secrets, their IDs,AAD, and salts are stored on the server.
+4. **Encrypt/Decrypt**: Use the Answers to Secret Questions, using Shamir schema, so a client needs to know only a subset of the Answers to derive an encryption key and encrypt/decrypt the secret.
+Answers never leave the browser, all decryption happens in the browser.
+Only Secret Questions, Encrypted Secrets, their IDs, AAD, and salts are stored on the server.
 Secrets are encrypted using AES-GCM with a key derived from the Answers output.
 5. **Key Derivation**: Use the PBKDF2-HMAC algorithm applied to Answers on Secret Questions to derive a key for encryption/decryption
 6. **Encryption Algorithm**: Use AES-GCM for encryption/decryption of the secret
 7. **Load Secrets**: Retrieve previously stored encrypted secrets from the server, and save them there after encryption

 ---